-We accept Apple Pay, PayPal, Venmo, Zelle, and more.
-Contact us to discuss addition payment options.
+We accept Apple Pay, Android Pay, PayPal, Venmo, Zelle, and more.
+Contact us to discuss additional payment options.

 Yes, we regularly works with non-profit clients and usually offer a combination of preferred rates and donation in kind to maximize cost savings to your organization.

 Good Samaritan Laws vary from state to state so it’s important to note that the California Good Samaritan Law does not cover organized medical volunteers and does not include places where medical care is usually provided, such as at a first aid tent.
 Generally, the California Good Samaritan law only offers protection for those individuals who provide care during spontaneous emergencies unrelated to volunteering or working in a medical capacity.

 This means that event owners that have their own medical volunteer crew that wear medical t-shirts with the event’s name on it are exposing themselves to liability in the event something goes wrong.
 The best way to prevent this sort of exposure is to work with an outside organization such as MARS.